hindenbug/hindenbug/README.md

 **hindenbug/hindenbug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 <p>Welcome to my page! </br>
 I'm Manoj, 1x Developer 👨‍💻.
 Generalist in making.
-Foraying into Distributed Systems. </br> Philatelist. 🎮 Gamer 🎮. 🪐 Space Enthusiast 🚀 </br>
+Foraying into Distributed Systems/Databases, PLT's </br> Philatelist. 🎮 Gamer 🎮. 🪐 Space Enthusiast 🚀 </br>
 </p>